akorn3001/kustomer_technical/README.md

 5. Run `node script.js`

 ## API Key
 Logging in to Kustomer I generated an API Key for the project.
-I copied its value into a `api_token.txt` file.
+I copied its value into an `api_token.txt` file.
 If you are running this project from your machine, you should have received the `api_token.txt` file from me (refer to step 3 from the instructions above).

 ## csv to JSON
 For this assignment, I downloaded customers data from a Google spreadsheet to a .csv file and saved the file (`data.csv`) to the root of this project.
 From there, I wrote a script (`csv_to_json.js`) to convert the .csv file to JSON so it could be processed.

 ## script.js
-This file is where the magic happens.
-Importing the customers' JSON data at the top of the file and iterating through the customers' data, I use Fetch to send `POST` requests to the Kustomer API.
+Importing the API Key and the customers' JSON data at the top of this file and iterating through the customers' data, I use Fetch to send `POST` requests to the Kustomer API.
+If the requests are successful, you should see success messages in the console.
+Likewise, you should see error messages if they are unsuccessful.